Kevin Cooper (footballer): Playing career

-He returned to Wolves, post-relegation, and found himself back in the side during the 2004-05 season.
+He returned to Wolves, post-relegation, and found himself back in the side during the 2004–05 season.
 However, he requested a transfer for more playing time, and was signed again by Dave Jones, newly appointed at fellow Championship club Cardiff City, in July 2005.
-He was a regular player in his first season at Ninian Park but fell out of favour in the following years and was loaned out to Yeovil Town and Walsall during the 2006-07 season and was subsequently placed on the transfer list at the end of the season.
+He was a regular player in his first season at Ninian Park but fell out of favour in the following years and was loaned out to Yeovil Town and Walsall during the 2006–07 season and was subsequently placed on the transfer list at the end of the season.

 He stayed at Cardiff through the summer but again found himself only in the reserve squad at the start of the year, so he joined League One side Tranmere Rovers on a one-month loan in October 2007.
 After returning to his parent club, he was given a send-off game against Welshpool Town in the FAW Premier Cup, his first game in over a year for the Bluebirds.

 His contract at Cardiff was terminated by mutual consent on 1 February 2008, so that Cooper would have a better chance of finding a new side.
 One week later, he joined Chesterfield until the end of the season. where he made a goalscoring debut against Grimsby, However, his contract was not extended at the end of the season and he was released.

 He signed with Conference South team Newport County on 15 July 2008.
 He was released in October 2009.

 Cooper then played for Neath in the Welsh Premier League, playing 33 league games for the club, and also appeared for the University of Glamorgan football team.
 He scored a candidate for goal of the season in late 2010 as he chipped Newtown goalkeeper Dave Roberts from the halfway line at Latham Park.

 Managerial career

 After leaving Neath, Cooper relocated to Malaysia to manage Cardiff's 1MCC – One Malaysia Cardiff City – which is linked to the Far Eastern ownership of Cardiff City he played for KLI in the KLEV League.

 Ahead of the start of the 2012–13 season, Cooper returned to Cardiff City as the coach of the club's under-21 side.

 In 2014 Kevin Cooper was appointed as the manager of Swiss second-tier side Servette Geneva.
 Although he guided the team to second place in the Swiss Challenge League, the team was relegated to the third tier of Swiss football for 2015-16 for financial reasons.

 On 4 November 2015, fellow Challenge League side FC Wil announced that they signed Cooper on a contract that would keep him at the club until 2017.

 On 18 January 2017, was appointed as Assistant Manager at Hartlepool United.

 On 24 April 2017, was sacked as Assistant Manager at Hartlepool United.

-2019, come to Malaysia and appointed as Head Coach at ATM FA, M3 team.
+2019, come to Malaysia and appointed as Head Coach at Armed Forces, M3 team.

 Personal life

-Kevin Cooper is the father of the Welsh footballer Oli Cooper.
+Kevin Cooper is the father of the Welsh footballer Oli Cooper and Sam Cooper.